 Anyone who is paid to prepare a cost report must sign the report and fill in the other blanks in the paid preparer's information area.
 (This does not include employees of the facility.)
 Any cost report which has not been signed by both the facility officer and the paid preparer (if applicable) will be considered incomplete and will be returned to the facility for proper signature.
 The declaration of the preparer (other than the provider) is based on all information of which the preparer has any knowledge.
 A Certified Public Accountant may attach a signed and dated compilation report instead of signing the certification section.
 The CPA must make a note in the paid preparer section which states that a compilation report is attached.
-A sample of a compilation report may be obtained from the Bureau of Health Finance of the Illinois Department of Healthcare and Family Services.
+A sample of a compilation report may be obtained from the Bureau of Health Finance.